 The Minimum Wages Act, 1948 and Payment of Wages Act, 1936.
-On successful completion of this course, students will be able to:

 Course Outcomes Assessment CO1 Student will be able to understand the employment Law concepts.
 A1,A2&A3 CO2 Student can understand Legal interventions and its effects on organisations.
 A1,A3&A3 CO3 Students can understand the role of various enactments and applicability.
-A2,A3&A3 CO3 At the end student will be able to uunderstand the purposes, relevance and Various precedents, Judgments, Amendments. А3, CO3 Apply multidisciplinary approach to the employment and Legal context А3,
+A2,A3&A3 CO4 At the end student will be able to uunderstand the purposes, relevance and Various precedents, Judgments, Amendments.
+A3, CO5 Apply multidisciplinary approach to the employment and Legal context А3,

-Assessment Assessment Method Assessment mo Weightage (%) A1 Mid exam (one) Individual Written -L3 level 20 A2 Surprise Quiz Individual Online test - L3 level 15 A3 Case discussion/ Assignment submission/ class room activities Individual Assignment L4 15 A4 End-term examination Individual Written (short/long) -L3, L4 & L5 level 50
+Assessment Tool Nature Participation Assessment mode Weightage (%) A1 Mid exam (one) Individual Written -L3 level 20 A2 Surprise Quiz Individual Online test - L3 level 15 A3 Case discussion/ Assignment submission/ class room activities Individual Assignment L4 15 A4 End-term examination Individual Written (short/long) -L3, L4 & L5 level 50